 When it comes to fighting a hurricane or violent wind storm your best bet is to be prepared.

 The amount of material you'll need to build and install each plywood hurricane shutter will vary according to the size of the window you want to protect.
-The instructions and materials listed are based on construction of a hurricane shutter to cover a typical residential window.
+The instructions and materials listed are based on the construction of a hurricane shutter to cover a typical residential window.

 To install your plywood hurricane shutter on a home built with "frame" construction, measure and locate the framing studs.